-On 21 April 2021, at an open videoconference, the Special Representative welcomed the meeting held between President Iván Duque Márquez and the leader of the Comunes party, Rodrigo Londoño, on 10 March 2021, and encouraged the parties to continue to move forward in defining the road map for the implementation of the Final Agreement agreed at that meeting.517 Regarding reintegration, he informed Council members that, as a result of the Government's efforts, seven of the 24 former territorial areas had land and that close to 50 per cent of former combatants were participating in collective and individual projects.
-It was necessary to complement these efforts with the implementation of other fundamental aspects of the agreement such as the national sector plan for comprehensive rural reform, the National Comprehensive Programme for Substitution of Illicit Crops and to accelerate the implementation of the gender measures in the agreement, and for all actors to enhance the role of women's organizations in peacebuilding.
+On 21 April, at an open videoconference,515 the Special Representative said that the meeting held on 10 March 2021 between the President of Colombia, Iván Duque Márquez, and the leader of the Comunes party, Rodrigo Londoño, was a welcome development, and encouraged the parties to continue to move forward in defining the road map for the implementation of the Final Agreement that had been agreed upon at that meeting.
+Regarding reintegration, he informed Council members that, as a result of the Government's efforts, 7 of the 24 former territorial areas had land and that close to 50 per cent of former combatants were participating in collective and individual projects.
+It was necessary to complement those efforts with other fundamental aspects of the agreement, such as the coordinated implementation of the national sectoral plans for comprehensive rural reform, and to take concrete steps to bring sustainable productive opportunities to more families in the National Comprehensive Programme for the

+Substitution of Illicit Crops.
+It would also be necessary for the parties to accelerate the implementation of the gender measures in the agreement and for all actors to enhance the role of women's organizations in peacebuilding.

-At the meeting of the Council held on 13 July 2021, the Special Representative stated that the official acceptance of responsibility for crimes against humanity and war crimes in April 2021 by seven former FARC-EP combatants in "Case 01" before the Special Jurisdiction for Peace regarding hostage-taking and other serious deprivations of liberty was a milestone in the peace process and a benchmark for transitional justice in the world.518 Furthermore, in July 2021, the Special Jurisdiction charged 11 persons, including some army officers and a third-party civilian, with war crimes and crimes against humanity in "Case 03" regarding killings and disappearances.
-Noting that fulfilling the rights of victims was a necessary condition for the success of the Final Agreement, the Special Representative opined that the task entrusted to the United Nations Verification Mission to verify compliance and implementation of the Special Jurisdiction's sanctions would decisively contribute to reconciliation efforts.
-He also signalled that the persistence of violence and insecurity highlighted the urgent need for enhanced prevention and protection measures, as well as for additional and more solid steps to dismantle illegal organizations, bring perpetrators to justice, and extend State institutions, public services and development opportunities as quickly as possible to conflict-affected communities.
+At the meeting held on 13 July,516 in reference to the indictment issued by the Special Jurisdiction for Peace in Case 01, regarding hostage-taking and other serious deprivations of liberty, the Special Representative stated that the official acceptance of responsibility for crimes against humanity and war crimes in April 2021 by seven former FARC-EP combatants was a milestone in the peace process and a benchmark for transitional justice in the world.
+Furthermore, in July 2021, the Special Jurisdiction had charged 11 persons, including some army officers and a third-party civilian, with war crimes and crimes against humanity in Case 03, regarding killings and disappearances.
+Noting that fulfilling the rights of victims was a necessary condition for the success of the Final Agreement, the Special Representative said that the task entrusted to the United Nations Verification Mission in Colombia to verify compliance with and the implementation of the sanctions imposed by the Special Jurisdiction would decisively contribute to reconciliation efforts.
+He also signalled that the persistence of violence and insecurity highlighted the urgent need for enhanced prevention and protection measures, as well as for additional and more solid steps to dismantle illegal organizations, bring perpetrators to justice and extend State institutions, public services and development opportunities as quickly as possible to conflict-affected communities.